David North (character): Mercenary

-Time passed and Maverick developed a reputation as one of the best-hired guns available.
+Time passed, and Maverick developed a reputation as one of the best-hired guns available.
 Maverick compensated for his lack of powers with meticulous planning and a reliance on the latest technology.

-He worked for private parties and governmental agencies alike, taking several contracts from retired Major Arthur Barrington, the man who had brought North into the CIA.
-When Omega Red captured Wolverine as well as several of the X-Men in Berlin in an effort to locate the carbonadium synthesizer, Maverick was sent in by Barrington.
+He worked for private parties and governmental agencies, taking several contracts from retired Major Arthur Barrington, who brought North into the C.I.A.
+When Omega Red captured Wolverine as well as several of the X-Men in Berlin to locate the carbonadium synthesizer, Maverick was sent in by Barrington.
 Maverick helped free the captive X-Men and tracked Sabretooth to Omega Red.
 With the X-Men's help, he obtained the device from Wolverine and hid it once again.
 Maverick aided the X-Men in combat against Sabretooth, Omega Red, Fenris, and Matsu'o Tsurayaba.
-During the course of this incident, Maverick apparently murders Dr. Abraham Cornelius in cold blood.
+During this incident, Maverick murders Dr. Abraham Cornelius in cold blood.

-Barrington later sent him to acquire the Xavier Files, profiles of the powers and weaknesses of various mutants, which were compiled by the X-Men's founder.
+Barrington later sent him to acquire the Xavier Files, profiles of the powers and weaknesses of various mutants, which the X-Men's founder compiled.
 Maverick battled Warhawk and killed Dr. Alexander Ryking.
 In the clash, Warhawk exploded, seemingly destroying the files.
-Maverick was later hired by the US government to protect Aldo Ferro, a former Weapon X member.
-Former Team X alumni sought Ferro out after Mastodon died when his age suppression factor reversed.
+Maverick was later hired by the U.S. government to protect Aldo Ferro, a former Weapon X member.
+Former Team X alums sought Ferro out after Mastodon died when his age suppression factor reversed.
 Unbeknownst to Team X, Ferro was the second Psi-Borg and was responsible for the planting of false memories during their time with Weapon X. Betrayed by Ferro, Maverick then sided with his former teammates Wolverine, Sabretooth, Silver Fox, and John Wraith, and Ferro was seemingly killed in the subsequent battle.

-Maverick next sought to kill Sabretooth, who was in the midst of a psychotic murderous rampage following the death of Birdy.
+Maverick next sought to kill Sabretooth, who was amid a psychotic murderous rampage following the death of Birdy.
 First seeking Wolverine to aid him in this goal, he reluctantly aids the X-Men in merely capturing Sabretooth, setting in motion what became a failed attempt by Charles Xavier to rehabilitate the serial killer.